Tochemey/goakt/playground/issue-1315/README.md

 Metrics-enabled systems additionally drop from N+1 meter callback registrations and N instrument sets to a constant 2 registrations and 1 instrument set; the per-actor cost is a cached 4-entry attribute slice. `unsafe.Sizeof(PID{})` grew from 456 to 464 bytes because the cached attribute slice header is 8 bytes larger than the registration handle it replaced; the retained-footprint numbers above already include that.

+A full scrape over 10k resident actors takes about 16ms, roughly 2µs per actor.
+Each per-actor observation still asks the deadletter actor for its count, so scrape wall time grows linearly with the resident population (about 160ms extrapolated at 100k actors); batching those counts into one request is possible follow-up work if very large metrics-enabled populations need faster scrapes.
+Actors that are suspended, stopping, passivating, or whose PostStart has not yet been processed are skipped by the scrape; the per-actor callbacks previously kept reporting suspended actors, so this is a deliberate output change, not an accident.

 ## Expected output

 ```text